 F.W.
 Taylor led to the emergence of the concept of ‘Scientific Management’.
-Frederick Winslow Taylor’s philosophy of scientific approach was developed and was popularised by his associates like Frank Gilbreth, H.C.
+Frederick Winslow Taylor’s philosophy of scientific approach was developed and was popularized by his associates like Frank Gilbreth, H.C.
 Gantt, H. Emerson, and H.S.
 Person.

 Taylor’s thinking on management is the subject-matter of the two books - Shop Management and the Principles of Scientific Management that were published in 1903 and 1911 respectively.
-For the efforts of Taylor, scientific management became popular in the U.S.A. at the beginning of the twentieth century.
+For the efforts of Taylor, Scientific Management became popular in the U.S.A. at the beginning of the twentieth century.

-“Scientific management means knowing exactly what you want men to do and seeing that they do it in the best and the cheapest way”. —F.W.
+“Scientific Management means knowing exactly what you want men to do and seeing that they do it in the best and the cheapest way”. —F.W.
 Taylor.

 Techniques of Scientific Management by FW Taylor

-Taylor has led down various techniques of scientific management which were as follows:
+Taylor has led down various techniques of Scientific Management which were as follows:

-2. Standardisation of Tools and Equipments
+2. Standardization of Tools and Equipments

 3. Scientific Task Setting